apache/directory-fortress-commander/README-SECURITY-MODEL.md

 ## 6. Additional Administrative Role-Based Access Control (ARBAC) Checks

 The Apache Fortress Web optionally enforces more rigorous checks down in the Apache Fortress Core APIs.
-Occur when Core APIs are invoked in a certain way -- passing in an ARBAC session object.

 e.g. enabling ARBAC in the Apache Fortress Core Admin Manager: